Nimenrix (Nimenrix)

 Overdose Information

-For information about overdose management, contact the Poison Information Centre on 131126.
+In case of overdose, contact the Poison Information Centre at 131126.

 Frequently Asked Questions

-If you miss a dose, contact your doctor or nurse to arrange another appointment as soon as possible.
-Don’t skip follow-up doses as they’re important for the best protection against meningococcal disease.
+If a dose is missed, contact your doctor or nurse to arrange a new appointment as soon as possible.

 Important Disclaimer